Stop leaking intellectual property rights

 No point having pretty legal documents if you don't have a business.

 They find value.
 Value that you don't have now.

-If you don’t know about the IP rights in your business, you can’t add them to the bottom line.
+If you don’t know about the IP rights in your business, you can’t add them to your bottom line.

-Intellectual property rights found can be assessed, protected or trashed.
+Intellectual property rights found can be assessed, protected or ignored.

 Once you know what you have and what you don’t want, you can choose to exclude it from a sale.
 And maybe keep it in reserve if you think you will need it later.

 Open up licence arrangements where none previously existed.
 Negotiate a new deal.
 Licence it.

 Keep it within the business to add to the bottom-line after it’s valued.